-Thesis advisor: It is recommended that students select their PhD Thesis advisor after passing the qualifying exams and no later than the end of the second semester of the second year.
+It is recommended that students select their PhD thesis advisor after passing the qualifying exams and no later than the end of the second semester of the second year.
 Students might consider pre-thesis projects with individual faculty as a way to gauge mutual interest.
-However, consideration should be given to the possible impact of such projects on the student's progress towards a completion of a PhD Thesis and on the timing of the PhD defense.
+However, consideration should be given to the possible impact of such projects on the student's progress toward degree completion, especially course requirements, and TA responsibilities.
 Students are encouraged to begin research sooner rather than later, but it is important to balance other responsibilities, such as course work and TA work.
 Getting advice from the Graduate Advisor on a pre-thesis research project is highly recommended.
+The department does not have a formalized rotation system for research projects.
+Students interested in non-thesis research should approach faculty of interest.